adammck/djtokeninput/README.md

 Form Media
 ----------

-You can also use (Form Media) [https://docs.djangoproject.com/en/dev/topics/forms/media] if you're into that.
+You can also use [Form Media] (https://docs.djangoproject.com/en/dev/topics/forms/media) if you're into that.
 Just include `{{ form.media }}` in your `<head>` as usual.

-Personally, I prefer to explicity include all of my assets in my base template, and pack them with [Django Compressor] (https://github.com/jezdez/django_compressor).
+I prefer to explicity include all of my assets in my base template, and pack them with [Django Compressor] (https://github.com/jezdez/django_compressor).

 Requirements